Competent Discrete Time Modeling For analogue controlled PWM Converter Considering State-Feedback: Jacobian Linearization of PWL Switching Maps Under Four PWM Logics

 \subsection{Fixed-Frequency Leading-Edge (Valley) PWM}

-In leading-edge fixed-frequency PWM, the clock forces turn-off at the beginning of each period, while the comparator triggers turn-on (valley) within the period.
-The fixed-frequency constraint \eqref{eq:fixedfreq_constraint} holds.
-Sampling is taken at the valley (turn-on) edge, yielding a valley-to-valley map that depends on $T_{\mathrm{off},k}$ and $T_{\mathrm{off},k+1}$.
+In fixed-frequency leading-edge PWM, the clock forces turn-off at the beginning of each cycle, while the comparator triggers turn-on (valley) within the cycle.
+The fixed-period constraint implies, for every cycle $k$,